Nigeria's Tinubu rallies in Lagos powerbase before election

 Between them, the PDP and APC have governed the country and dominated the political scene since the end of military rule in 1999.

-But Obi, also a wealthy businessman, has emerged as a serious challenger, enjoying huge youth appeal with a message of change.
+But Obi, also a wealthy businessman, has emerged as a serious challenger, enjoying huge youth appeal with a message of change from his oldguard rivals.

-On the campaign trail, Tinubu said he would "renew hope" for Nigerians.

 As a political kingmaker, Tinubu was instrumental in getting Buhari elected in 2015, and he now says "It's my turn" to be president.